pologora/pologora/README.md

 # Hello 👋 and welcome to my repository!
+My name is Olek.

-Thanks for visiting my repository!
  Here, you'll find all of my projects and code that I've created and shared with the world.

 ## What's included
 - List of projects